I would like to connect this to metis and ecological ideas of creative destruction.

 Recently, Scott wrote Studies on Slack, which made a lot of this more explicit and easier to understand, especially the point that slack is life.

 The metaphor here is being trapped in bad collective local optima, and the mazes are a particular form of mad local optimum.
 I will come back to that, should I have time.
-Contemporary pertinence especially for bureaucracy.
+Contemporary pertinence notable in bureaucracy, and biodiversity

 Winning is for losers might fit here?